antonr4/OutliersO3/README.md

 Outliers (O3) plots show which cases are identified as potential outliers for different combinations of variables from a dataset.

-You can compare sets of outliers identified by up to six different methods.
+You can compare sets of outliers identified by up to five different methods.
 You can also compare results for a single method at up to three different tolerance levels.

 ## Install in the usual way